Fertiliser Corporation of India

 Fertiliser Corporation of India Limited (FCIL) is a public sector undertaking in India under the ownership of the Ministry of Chemicals and Fertilizers, Government of India.

 Formation of FCIL

-The first state-owned fertiliser unit was setup in 1951 at Sindri followed by units in Nangal and Trombay.
+The first state-owned fertiliser unit was set up in 1951 at Sindri followed by units in Nangal and Trombay.
 FCIL was then incorporated in 1961 by the Government of India consolidating several public sector fertiliser units into a single undertaking.

 Reorganization

 In 1978, FCIL was reorganized and following new entities were formed – Hindustan Fertilizer Corporation (HFCL), Rashtriya Chemicals and Fertilisers (RCF) and Projects and Development India Limited (PDIL).

 As part of reorganization, Nangal plant was transferred to NFL, Trombay plant was transferred to RCF while Namrup, Haldia, Barauni and Durgapur plants was transferred to HFCL.
 Namrup plant was later transferred to Brahmaputra Valley Fertiliser Corporation Limited (BVFCL).
 Production units in Gorakhpur, Sindri, Talcher and Ramagundam along with the proposed unit at Korba were retained with FCIL.